Cwantic/Documentation/Design/Modification.md

 - Click on **Point** to select nodes
 - Click on **Element** to select piping elements (pipe, bend, reducer, valve, etc.)
 - Click on **Restraint** to select restraints
-- Click **Tee** to select nodes where a tee has been assigned
+- Click on **Tee** to select nodes where a tee has been assigned
 - Press **ESC** on keyboard to hide the selection window

-You can now select objects of appropriate type.
+You can now select objects of corresponding type.

     The selection is done by pressing the left mouse button above the desired object